rero/developer-resources/README.md

 # Developer Resources

 This documentation will be a good starting point for RERO-ILS projects.
-This will try to summary technologies and modules used to create an Invenio application, and more specifically a RERO-ILS application.
+This will try to summary technologies and modules used to create an [Invenio application][1], and more specifically a [RERO ILS application][2].

 Feel free to add: